phac-nml/irida/doc/developer/tools/pipelines/workflow-description/index.md

 `<reference>`
 -------------

-An optional tag contained in the `<inputs>` tag set.
+An optional element tag contained in the `<inputs>` tag set.
 This defines the name, if any, of the reference input for the Galaxy workflow.

 ### Attributes